Perturbations and Quasinormal Modes of the Dirac Field in Effective Quantum Gravity: Introduction

-Quasinormal modes (QNMs) a black hole background describe the characteristic oscillations of perturbations in the spacetime surrounding the black hole \cite{Nollert:1999ji,Kokkotas:1999bd,Konoplya:2011qq}.
-These modes are defined by complex frequencies, where the real part corresponds to the oscillation frequency, and the imaginary part is related to the damping rate due to the emission of radiation.
-Quasinormal modes corresponding to spacetime perturbations are observed with the help of gravitational interferometers \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq,LIGOScientific:2018mvr}.
+While the majority of publications on quasinormal modes are devoted to bosons fields, the fermionic perturbations play its role as cosmological background or astrophysical environment of a black hole.
+The Dirac field in this context is usually ascribed to neutrinos.
+Properties of neutrinos, in its turn, are intrinsically bound to a number of cosmological problems \cite{Lesgourgues:2006nd,Boyarsky:2009ix,Vagnozzi:2017ovm,Vagnozzi:2018jhn}.
 The study of Dirac QNMs is crucial for understanding the stability of fermionic perturbations and provides insights into the behavior of quantum fields in curved spacetime.
 In the eikonal limit, the QNMs are closely related to the properties of null geodesics, particularly the orbital frequency and the Lyapunov exponent, which characterize the stability of these geodesics \cite{Cardoso:2008bp,Konoplya:2017wot,Konoplya:2022gjp,Bolokhov:2023dxq}.
 However, Dirac QNMs exhibit unique features, such as spin-orbit coupling effects, that distinguish them from scalar or gravitational perturbations.
 These modes also play a some role in the context of black hole thermodynamics and quantum gravity, where they can be used to probe the underlying quantum structure of spacetime.
 Analytical and numerical methods, including the WKB approximation and time-domain integration, are commonly employed to calculate these modes, revealing how different black hole parameters, such as mass, charge, and spin, influence the fermionic QNM spectrum.
-As a result, quasinormal modes of Dirac fields have been extensively studied for a great number of black hole models and gravitational theories \cite{Zinhailo:2019rwd,Bolokhov:2024ixe,Gonzalez:2014voa,Konoplya:2023ahd,Jing:2005uy,Konoplya:2017tvu,Rosa:2011my,Wongjun:2019ydo,Kanti:2006ua,Al-Badawi:2023xig,Chen:2005rm,Konoplya:2022hll,Saleh:2016pke,Chakrabarti:2008xz,Varghese:2010qv,Sebastian:2014dka,Lopez-Ortega:2007vlo,Wu:2004vb,Zhang:2005zs,Lopez-Ortega:2010lld,Wang:2009aj,Wang:2017fie,Konoplya:2007zx,Jing:2003wq,Al-Badawi:2022aby,Zhou:2003ts,Konoplya:2020jgt,Lopez-Ortega:2014daa}.
+As a result, quasinormal modes of Dirac fields have been extensively studied for a great number of black hole models and gravitational theories \cite{Zinhailo:2019rwd,Bolokhov:2024ixe,Gonzalez:2014voa,Jing:2005uy,Konoplya:2017tvu,Rosa:2011my,Wongjun:2019ydo,Kanti:2006ua,Al-Badawi:2023xig,Chen:2005rm,Konoplya:2022hll,Saleh:2016pke,Chakrabarti:2008xz,Varghese:2010qv,Sebastian:2014dka,Lopez-Ortega:2007vlo,Wu:2004vb,Zhang:2005zs,Lopez-Ortega:2010lld,Wang:2009aj,Wang:2017fie,Konoplya:2007zx,Jing:2003wq,Al-Badawi:2022aby,Zhou:2003ts,Konoplya:2020jgt,Lopez-Ortega:2014daa}.